Skip to main content

 What do I do if I don’t feel that asbestos is being removed safely?

-There are strict guidelines which can be access on the WorkSafe Asbestos – Information on asbestos in the workplace webpage for the removal and disposal of asbestos.
-If you are concerned that things are not being done properly please contact your local council and the Environment Protection Authority to check that it is being done safely.
+If you are concerned that things are not being done properly, please contact your local council and the Environment Protection Authority

 Is there a fund available for replacing asbestos products?

-If you have concerns you may wish to contact your home insurance company to see if they have options that may support you to make your policy asbestos ready.
+If you have concerns, you may wish to contact your home insurance company to see if they have options that may support you to make your policy asbestos ready.
 See the ASEA Asbestos and Insurance webpage.

 When did asbestos stop being used in construction materials?